nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 *	All clinical items in the patient record that the recording clinician identified as giving further information about the problem
     *	Clinical items that are directly linked to the problem in the provider system; and
     *	Clinical items that are within a consultation topic that is linked to the problem
-*	Other problems that that the recording clinician identified as giving further information about the problem
+*	Other problems that the recording clinician identified as giving further information about the problem
     *	Problems that are directly linked to the problem in the provider system

 <img src="images/access_structured/Problem_Linkages.png" alt="Problem Linkages" style="max-width:100%;max-height:100%;">